mateusns12/EFCore_Sqlite_Test_TTM2/README.md

 # EF Core Sqlite Test - Persistent Chart Data
-Testing Entity Framework Core implementation for Tensile Testing Machine Version 2.0
+Testing Entity Framework Core implementation for Tensile Testing Machine Version 2.0, using the Code First aproach.

 The TTM generates a chart with the axis: Load (Newtons) x Deformation (%).
 Each axis has its values saved in a list.